Stadium station (Sound Transit): Services

-Stadium station is part of Sound Transit's 1 Line, which runs from Seattle–Tacoma International Airport through the Rainier Valley, Downtown Seattle, and the University of Washington campus to Northgate.
-It is the tenth northbound station from Angle Lake and ninth southbound station from Northgate; it is situated between SODO and International District/Chinatown stations.
-Trains serve Stadium station twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of fifteen minutes in the early morning and twenty minutes at night.
-During weekends, trains arrive at Stadium station every ten minutes during midday hours and every fifteen minutes during mornings and evenings.
-The station is approximately 29 minutes from SeaTac/Airport station and nine minutes from Westlake station in Downtown Seattle.
-In 2019, an average of 1,613 passengers boarded Link trains at Stadium station on weekdays.
+Stadium station is part of Sound Transit's 1 Line, which runs from between Lynnwood, the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
+It is the thirteenth southbound station from Lynnwood City Center and ninth northbound station from Angle Lake; Stadium is situated between SODO and International District/Chinatown stations.
+Trains serve the station twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of twelve to fifteen minutes in the early morning and at night.
+During weekends, Link trains arrive at Stadium station every ten minutes during midday hours and every twelve to fifteen minutes during mornings and evenings.
+The station is approximately 39 minutes from Lynnwood City Center station, 7 minutes from Westlake station in Downtown Seattle, and 29 minutes from SeaTac/Airport station.
+In 2023, an average of 1,462 passengers boarded Link trains at Stadium station on weekdays.

 Stadium station is also served by several bus routes on the SODO Busway, which runs parallel to the 1 Line, at a pair of bus stops west of the station platform at Royal Brougham Way.
 Three Sound Transit Express routes stop at the station on their way to Tacoma, Lakewood, and Gig Harbor.
 King County Metro operates two all-day routes through the SODO Busway that serve Renton, Tukwila, and Kent.
 Metro also runs four peak-direction routes through the SODO Busway towards Renton, Fairwood, Federal Way, and Redondo Heights.

+The station was the former terminus of the final northbound trips of the service day to allow for overnight maintenance in Downtown Seattle to begin sooner.
 Several "night owl" buses also stop the station and connect with the first southbound light rail departure of the service day.
 In addition to regular bus service, Metro also runs the Route 97 Link Shuttle, a shuttle service serving Link stations along surface streets during Link service disruptions.